Increasing Wealth in the Chicago Region’s Underinvested Communities

 Our response to wealth inequities is vital to our region’s future.

 Since 2019, the Trust has been focused on narrowing the Chicago region’s racial and ethnic wealth gap.
 At this point, we and our community partners have gained knowledge and collected data pointing ever more clearly toward both the ramifications of and reasons for the gap.
-We are prioritizing two focus areas where we have expertise and can move the needle: helping people increase income and assets and improving homeownership and home equity.
+We are prioritizing three focus areas where we have expertise and can move the needle: (1) increasing income and financial assets, (2) homeownership and home equity, and (3) neighborhood investment.

 Through partnerships, we can go even further.
 Whether you are a donor, a community leader, work for a nonprofit, lead a company, or serve as a local government representative, we invite you to join us in increasing opportunities for Chicagoans to build assets.